tillepille/raspi-node-433-api/readme.md

-In order to run this node you need to sudo `sudo nodejs server.js` because of the Raspberry GPIO system.
+In order to run this node you need to run `sudo nodejs server.js` because of the Raspberry GPIO system.
-The only dependency is on `rpi-433-tristate` at the moment, hopefully this goes back to the `rpi-433` standard version of eroak in a future version.
+The only dependency is on `rpi-433-tristate` at the moment, hopefully this goes back to the `rpi-433` base version of eroak in a future version.
 On default this runs on Port 8080, modify the server.js if you want to use something else.

 To work properly you need to set the following attributes:

 * sys -> `elro` or `inter`. inter works for Intertechno devices with two wheels on the back.
 (2x 1-16 resp.
 A-F, 1-16).